-The cause of IVDD in dogs is degeneration and breakdown of the tissue that forms the cushioning disc between vertebrae in the spine.
-Disc material herniates out of the normal position and puts pressure on nerves, causing pain and sometimes paralysis.
+The primary cause of intervertebral disc disease in dogs is degeneration of the cushioning disc between boney vertebrae in the spine.
+We call it disc herniation when the soft inner disc material squeezes out of the normal position, causing spinal nerve and spinal cord compression.

 Dried Out Discs Break Down

-With the dehydration of the center of the disc, the outer part becomes weaker and more prone to injury.
-Normal activity like jumping off a chair or walking across the room can cause the outer part of the disc to tear then the gel center squeezes out.
+With the dehydration of the center of the intervertebral disc, the outer part, or annulus fibrosus, becomes weaker and more prone to injury.
+A normal activity like jumping off a chair or walking across the room can cause the outer part of the disc to tear then the gel center squeezes out.
 That’s when the big problems start.

-The leaking disc material puts pressure on the spinal cord and the nerves that come off of it to innervate the rest of the body.
-Depending on how much nerve compression occurs, a dog may experience mild to severe pain or complete paralysis of one or more limbs.
+The herniated disc material puts pressure on the spinal cord and the nerves that come off of it to innervate the rest of the body.
+Depending on how much nerve and spinal cord compression occur, a dog may experience mild to severe pain or complete paralysis of one or more limbs.

 Type 1 IVDD in Dogs

 Although the causes of IVDD in dogs are not fully understood, we do know that some breeds inherit a tendency to have weak discs (Hansen Type I disc disease).